magicmouse/beads-examples/Example - Tolkien SDK/README.md

 The `get_info` function is implemented as an async function using `await`, and will return when the service has responded.

 The following are the different types of queries you can make.
-The first parameter to `get_info` is your secret key supplied by host:
+The first parameter to `get_info` is your secret key supplied by host, the second parameter is the query operation:

 ### Check the status of the server